swiftlang/swift-evolution/proposals/0005-objective-c-name-translation.md

 developed as part of the effort to produce the [Swift API Design Guidelines][api-design-guidelines] with Dmitri Hrybenko, Ted Kremenek, Chris Lattner, Alex Migicovsky, Max Moiseev, Ali Ozer, and Tony Parker.

+The addendum of comparable was originally proposed to the [core-libraries] mailing list by [Chris Amanse](https://github.com/chrisamanse) and modified to fit to this proposal after review by Philippe Hausler.

 [objc-cocoa-guidelines]: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html  "Coding Guidelines for Cocoa"
 [api-design-guidelines]: https://swift.org/documentation/api-design-guidelines.html  "API Design Guidelines"